 - The student must maintain a cumulative graduate G.P.A. of 3.0 in each degree program.
-Dismissal from one degree program does not necessarily result in dismissal from the second degree program. - The student must successfully complete a minimum of 9 credits in his/her first degree program before requesting acceptance into a second master's degree program. - Courses for one degree program cannot count toward the second degree program.
-If programs share course requirements, the student may be waived from completing the course in the second degree program but will have to replace the course with an appropriate course subject to the approval of the student's adviser and program director. - Degree completion will be calculated and handled separately for each degree program.
+Dismissal from one degree program does not necessarily result in dismissal from the second degree program. - The student must successfully complete a minimum of 9 credits in his or her first degree program before requesting acceptance into a second master's degree program. - Up to six hours of graduate credit may be applied from the first master's degree program to the second one.
+If programs share additional course requirements, the student may be waived from completing the course in the second degree program but will have to replace the course with an appropriate course subject to the approval of the student's adviser and program director. - Degree completion will be calculated and handled separately for each degree program.
 All processes must be addressed separately for each program.
 This includes time limits, degree candidacy forms and petitions to graduate. - Pursuit of two master's degree programs will not be considered a justifiable excuse for requesting an extension of the time limit for degree completion in any one program. - The student's transcript will note both degree programs. - Academic and financial holds apply to the student and not the degree program.
-For example, a financial hold placed on a student's records as a result of a payment issue for a course in one degree program can prevent the student from pursuing courses in the second degree program. - A student may not pursue more than two graduate degree programs simultaneously
+For example, a financial hold placed on a student's records as a result of a payment issue for a course in one degree program can prevent the student from pursuing courses in the second degree program. - A student may not pursue more than two graduate degree programs simultaneously.